 Because it has a metal core, ceramic-coated cookware is not safe for microwave use.
 Have you ever accidentally forgotten to take a metal spoon out of a bowl and placed it in the microwave?
 Soon after turning the microwave on, the spoon probably started to create sparks.
 Metal is never safe for microwave use because it’s a huge fire hazard.

 Ceramic-coated cookware is very affordable, making it accessible for most households.
 You can find a ceramic-coated saucepan for as little as $20 USD.

 Ceramic-coated stoneware is a popular alternative to traditional Teflon-coated nonstick pans.
-Because the chemical used to make Teflon can be toxic, manufacturers began to use a non-toxic ceramic coating on their products.
+Because the chemicals used to make Teflon can be toxic, manufacturers began to use a non-toxic ceramic coating on their products.

 100% Ceramic Cookware